Susie Wolff: Early life

-Career

-Early years

 Wolff began competing at karting at the early age of eight, and in 1996 she was named the British Woman Kart Racing Driver of the year.
 In 1997, she competed in a number of different karting categories and succeeded in most.
 She was first in the 24hr Middle East Kart Championship, champion in both the Scottish Junior Intercontinental "A" and the Scottish Open Junior Intercontinental "A" categories and was again named British Woman Kart Racing Driver of the year.

-In 1998, she moved up to the British Junior Intercontinental "A" Championship and was placed 10th overall in her first season in the class.
+In 1998, Wolff moved up to the British Junior Intercontinental "A" Championship and was placed 10th overall in her first season in the class.
 She also competed in the Federation Cup European Intercontinental "A" Championship and placed 11th overall.
 For the third consecutive season, she was named British Woman Kart Racing Driver of the year.

-The following year, she competed in the British Formula "A" Championship and was placed 13th, also achieving 34th overall in the Formula "A" World Championships to receive the accolade of British Woman Kart Racing Driver of the year for a fourth time.
+The following year, Wolff competed in the British Formula "A" Championship and was placed 13th, also achieving 34th overall in the Formula "A" World Championships to receive the accolade of British Woman Kart Racing Driver of the year for a fourth time.

 In 2000, Wolff improved on her previous performances to take 10th in British Formula “A” and 15th in the Formula “A” World Championships, later winning an award which named her as the Top Female Kart Driver in the world.

 Formula Renault (2001–04)

 In 2001, Wolff graduated from kart racing to single-seater racing, gaining her first experience in the Formula Renault Winter Series, in which she competed for the Motaworld Racing team.
-The following year she made her debut in the full Formula Renault UK Championship for DFR Racing while again representing Motaworld in the Formula Renault Winter Series.
+The following year, she made her debut in the full Formula Renault UK Championship for DFR Racing while again representing Motaworld in the Formula Renault Winter Series.

 In the 2003 season, Wolff finished ninth overall in the Formula Renault UK Championship and secured her maiden podium finish, achieving recognition for her efforts as one of the finalists in the prestigious BRDC McLaren Autosport Young Driver of the Year Award.
 Wolff was also selected as the BRDC Rising Star of the Year.

 For her third season in the Formula Renault UK Championship in 2004, Wolff raced for Comtec Racing and finished fifth overall in the final standings, taking three podium finishes and points in 19 of the season’s 20 races.